Bashkirs: Genetics

+Haplogroups

+Maternal haplogroups

-Mitochondrial (mtDNA) analysis of Bashkir populations has shown that approximately 60% of lineages have West Eurasian or European origins, while 40% have a Siberian or East Asian origin.
+Mitochondrial (mtDNA) analysis of Bashkir populations has shown that approximately 65% of their haplogroups have Siberian or East Asian origin, while 35% have a West Eurasian origin.

+Paternal haplogroups

-Genetic studies about Y-DNA haplogroups have revealed that the dominant frequency for Bashkir males is the west Eurasian haplogroup R1b (R-M269 and R-M73) which is, on average, 47.6%.
-The second most dominant haplogroup is haplogroup R1a at an average frequency of 26,5%, and the third is haplogroup N1c at 17%.
+Genetic studies on Y-DNA haplogroups have revealed that the three dominant paternal haplogroups for Bashkir males are the R1b-M269 and R1b-M73 (47,6 %), haplogroup R1a, and the haplogroup N1c.
+Haplogroups C-M217, O, and D1, were found at lower frequencies among Bashkir males, and together make up roughly 11,5%.
+Near Eastern-associated haplogroups J2 and G2 make up roughly 8,5%.

-Haplogroups C, O, D1, were found at low incidences and are associated with Far Eastern Asians.
-East Asia haplogroup C2 * -M217 (xM48) is 0% to 17%.
-Haplogroup O-M75 0% to 6%.

-In some specific regions and clans of ethnic Bashkir, north Asian and eastern Siberian haplogroup range from moderate to high frequencies, with clades or N3 ranging from 29 to 90%.
+In some specific regions and clans of ethnic Bashkir, the North Asian and Eastern Siberian haplogroup (N3) range from moderate to high frequencies (29 to 90%).

-Near Eastern haplogroups J2 and G2 range from 0–17%.

-Archeological mtDNA haplogroups show a similarity between Hungarians, whose homeland is around the Ural Mountains, and Bashkirs; analysis of haplogroup N3a4-Z1936 which is still found in very rare frequencies in modern Hungarians, and showed that Hungarian "sub-clade [N-B539/Y13850] splits from its sister-branch N3a4-B535, frequent today among Northeast European Uralic speakers, 4000–5000 ya, which is in the time-frame of the proposed divergence of Ugric languages", while on N-B539/Y13850+ sub-clade level confirmed shared paternal lineages with modern Ugric (Mansis and Khantys via N-B540/L1034) and Turkic speakers (Bashkirs and Volga Tatars via N-B540/L1034 and N-B545/Y24365); these suggest that the Bashkirs are mixture of Turkic, Ugric and Indo-European contributions.
+Archaeogenetic analyses show a similarity between historical Hungarians, whose homeland is around the Ural Mountains, and Bashkirs; analysis of haplogroup N3a4-Z1936 which is still found in very rare frequencies in modern Hungarians, and showed that Hungarian "sub-clade [N-B539/Y13850] splits from its sister-branch N3a4-B535, frequent today among Northeast European Uralic speakers, 4000–5000 ya, which is in the time-frame of the proposed divergence of Ugric languages", while on N-B539/Y13850+ sub-clade level confirmed shared paternal lineages with modern Ugric (Mansis and Khantys via N-B540/L1034) and Turkic speakers (Bashkirs and Volga Tatars via N-B540/L1034 and N-B545/Y24365); these suggest that the Bashkirs are mixture of Turkic, Ugric and Indo-European contributions.